 How do memberships work?

-We have different types of memberships to suit your training availability; 2 classes per week, 3 classes per week, or unlimited classes per week.
 The payment frequency default is weekly, but this can be tailored to meet your preferences.

 You can sign up directly on our home page using the Paysmart direct debit system.
 Just select the day you’d like to commence your membership.